A Study Evaluating the Stability and Efficacy of IMC-001 for Injection on Atherosclerotic Plaques in Patients With ACS.

 - • 7.
 History of arterial thrombosis or deep vein thrombosis within 6 months prior to enrollment, or history of spontaneous bleeding of any severity within 2 months prior to enrollment.

 - • 10.
-Under the premise of no blood transfusion within 7 days, abnormal laboratory indicators include but are not limited to: neutrophil \<1.5×109/L, hemoglobin \<100 g/L, platelet count ≤ 100×109/L, total bilirubin \>1.5×ULN, international normalized ratio (INR) \>2×ULN or activated partial thromboplastin time (APTT) \>2×ULN, aspartate aminotransferase (AST) \>2×ULN and alanine aminotransferase (ALT) \>2×ULN , serum creatinine \> 1.5× ULN.
+Abnormal laboratory indicators include, but are not limited to: neutrophils \<1.5×109/L, hemoglobin \<100 g/L, platelet count ≤100×109/L, total bilirubin \>1.5× ULN, international normalized ratio (INR) \>2× or activated partial thromboplastin time (APTT) \>2× ULN, aspartate aminotransferase (AST) \>2× ULN and alanine aminotransferase (ALT) \>2× ULN , blood creatinine \> 1.5× ULN.

 - • 12.
-Those who have donated or lost ≥ 400 mL of blood within 3 months prior to dosing, received blood transfusion or used blood products.
+Those who have donated blood or lost ≥ 400 mL of blood within 3 months prior to dosing, received blood transfusion or used blood products.

 - • 18.
 Subjects with a history of drug abuse, alcohol abuse (alcohol abuse is defined as drinking 14 units of alcohol per week: 1 unit = 285mL of beer, or 25mL of spirits, or 100mL of wine).